memgraph/memgraph/docs/user_technical/open-cypher.md

 #### CASE

-Conditional expressions can be expressed in openCypher language by simple and generic form of CASE expression.
+Conditional expressions can be expressed in openCypher language by simple and generic form of `CASE` expression.
 A simple form is used to compare an expression against multiple predicates.
-For the first matched predicate result of the expression provided after the THEN keyword is returned.
-If no expression is matched value following ELSE is returned is provided, or null if ELSE is not
+For the first matched predicate result of the expression provided after the `THEN` keyword is returned.
+If no expression is matched value following `ELSE` is returned is provided, or `null` if `ELSE` is not
 used:

     MATCH (n)
     RETURN CASE n.currency WHEN "DOLLAR" THEN "$" WHEN "EURO" THEN "€" ELSE "UNKNOWN" END

-In generic form, you don't provided expression whose value is compared to predicates, but you list multiple predicates and the first one that evaluates to true is matched:
+In generic form, you don't need to provide an expression whose value is compared to predicates, but you can list multiple predicates and the first one that evaluates to true is matched:

     MATCH (n)